Smithsonian National Museum of Natural History

 Short Lifespans

 The topic of lifespan comes up more than any other in the Butterfly Pavilion.
-All butterflies and moths have a larval stage and then undergo metamorphosis, emerging from pupa after transforming into adults.
+All butterflies and moths have a larval stage and then undergo complete metamorphosis, emerging from pupa after transforming into adults.
 Their adult forms are radically different from the larvae.
-With a short adult lifespan (just 3-4 weeks), they are specialized for feeding and reproducing in a hurry.
+With a short adult lifespan (just 3 to 4 weeks), they are specialized for feeding and reproducing in a hurry.

 Butterflies mate and the females oviposit (lay eggs), which passes on their genes to the next generation.
 This process has been at work for the last 48 million years for butterflies and 170 million years for moths.